-The Living Landscape book has excellent information in the appendices Cullina, William
+The Living Landscape book has excellent information in the appendices

+Cullina, William

-These books by William Cullina are out of print but are available as used copies or in libraries.
+These three books by William Cullina are out of print but are available as used copies.
 They have wonderful descriptions of the plants, cultural requirements, and wildlife benefits.